Defence Force Tax Deductions For 2022: The Ultimate Guide

 Other mess functions like dinners, dances, and parties directly attributed to work duties are not tax-deductible, even if they are compulsory.
 Regardless of the vital role that functions can play in military duties and promotions, the ATO clearly dictates that they aren’t deductible on your tax return.

-Overtime meal expenses may also be tax-deductible if you receive an overtime meal allowance, the allowance is separate on your income statement and you include the allowance on your tax return.
+Overtime meal expenses may also be tax-deductible if you receive an overtime meal allowance.
+In this case, the allowance is separate on your income statement and you should include the allowance on your tax return.

 Physical Training Fees

 As an ADF member, your physical training fees (eg. gym memberships and fitness courses) and fitness equipment are not typically tax-deductible, even if maintaining your physical fitness is a requirement of the job.

 You may be entitled to claim a deduction for these expenses if you meet the following conditions:

 - Your role requires a fitness level well above usual ADF standards, and

 - High level strenuous physical activity is an essential and regular part of the work.